Yemen Huthis voice 'deep regret' over migrant deaths, say 44 killed - RFI

 The Iran-backed rebels control much of northern Yemen, including the capital Sanaa which was captured from the Saudi-backed government in 2014, sparking the devastating conflict.

-HRW said detainees had been protesting against overcrowding when camp guards rounded up hundreds of them into a hangar and fired two projectiles into the building.
+HRW said detainees -- most of them Ethiopian -- had been protesting against overcrowding when camp guards rounded up hundreds of them into a hangar and fired two projectiles into the building.

+"The migrants said the first projectile produced a lot of smoke and made their eyes water and sting.
+The second, which the migrants called a 'bomb', exploded loudly and started a fire," it said in a report.

+Footage of the aftermath, which AFP obtained from a survivor, showed dozens of charred bodies piled on top of one another and strewn across the ground.
+One person was heard crying out in prayer.

 The rights group said hundreds of injured migrants were being treated in hospitals in Sanaa where a "heavy security presence" had posed problems for humanitarian agencies seeking access.